DanielTakeshi/rl_algorithms/es/README.md

 And then do the same thing, but with seed 0001 instead.

-I then did seed 3, which has the actual reward rank transformation.
-It uses the following args (note: this time, `npop` gets doubled ... so they are equivalent ... sorry for the confusion):
+I then did seeds 2 and 3, which has the actual reward rank transformation.
+Seed 3 uses the following args (note: this time, `npop` gets doubled ... so they are equivalent ... sorry for the confusion):

 ```
 Namespace(do_not_save=False, envname='InvertedPendulum-v1', es_iters=1000,